chihyang/iso/README.md

 In the REPL, you can use `:help` to see all the supported commands.

-Outside the REPL, you check all the available subcommands by using the following
+Outside the REPL, you can check all the available subcommands by using the following command:
-command:

 ``` shell
 /path/to/iso-exe --help